jcraley/epviz/README.md

 -----
 We are using Pylint to comply with PEP8 style guidelines.

-To run Pylint on all visualizer code:
+To run Pylint on the visualizer code:
 ```
 ./run_pylint
 ```